 You know when an idea has a bunch of mileage when high flying American companies and local government are embracing it.
 Green roofs present a low-cost environmental solution with some major benefits:

 Stormwater runoff: In cities like New York they were originally introduced to help with a large amount of waterfall from storms that placed a burden on the city sewer system, helping to absorb around 60% of the runoff.
 The result of installing a green roof is less flooding and less expenditure on repairs when there is heavy rainfall.

 Promoting biodiversity: Green environments obviously attract all sorts of wildlife, not to mention the plants you can grow.
 They are a brilliant way of invigorating inner-city areas and attracting back all sorts of animals and insects.

 Reducing urban heat: You may not be aware of this but inner cities create their own heat and this can cause problems for the environment including lowering air quality.
 Chicago has invested in a large 20,000 sq ft roof garden with the primary purpose of reducing the urban heat effect in the city.
 According to Green America, the project would also help reduce the amount of energy used if rolled out across the city:

 An energy study estimated peak demand would be cut by the equivalent of a small nuclear power plant if all of Chicago’s roofs were greened, according to Weston Design Consultants, because more Chicagoans could give their air conditioners a rest.

-Space for recreation: For larger roofs with the ability to take the weight of the roof and a number of people, a green area can be used as a recreational space.
+Space for recreation: For larger roofs with the ability to take the weight of the roof and several people, a green area can be used as a recreational space.
 Providing much needed green environments in the heart of our cities can only be a good thing.

 According to EcoWatch: